infominer33/infominer33.github.io/_pages/web-work/notes-on-github-pages.md

 ## Getting Started

-If you used the theme chooser, all you need to do is edit README.md, and a build is triggered when you save a commit to the repository.
+If you used the theme chooser, all you need to do is edit README.md, and your page is built instantly when you save a commit to the repository.

 **Create an index.md**